V.

 My Top 10 Holiday Must-See Movies:

-9. Rudolph, the Red-Nosed Reindeer (I will never truly grow up.
+10. Home Alone (One of a very few films that I both loved as a kid and find enjoyable now.)9.
+Rudolph, the Red-Nosed Reindeer (I will never truly grow up.
 These claymation films captivated me when I was five and captivate me still.
 How can you beat Hermey the Dentist Elf and the Misfit Toys?)

 8. The Sword in the Stone (One of only two underappreciated Disney films (the other being The Emperor’s New Groove (not a Christmas film)).)